Flow-Fly/webdev-161/_tabs/about.md

 ### Where is the code seen during classes?

-Go to `_includes/code`{: .filepath}, you will have all of the code seen in class classified by weeks and days.
+Go to `_includes/code`{: .filepath}, you will have all of the code seen in class classified by weeks and days 😎.

 ### In case of issues pulling latest changes